W. G. Rhea Elementary School Information

 Our principal is Mr. Chris Hudgins and our assistant principal is Mrs. Lynda Searcy.
 Certified, highly qualified teachers teach all of our classes and we have about one educational assistant per every three classes.
-We have four preschool classes (including one for speech developmentally delayed children), ten kindergarten classes, nine first grade classes, and nine second grade classes.
-We also have a Comprehensive Development Class (CDC) to meet the needs of our special learners by providing a smaller, structured learning environment.
-Students who need specialized tutoring in reading and/or math can visit our R.T.I.
+We have four preschool classes (including one for speech developmentally delayed children), nine kindergarten classes, nine first grade classes, and eight second grade classes.
+We also have two Comprehensive Development Classes (CDC) to meet the needs of our special learners by providing a smaller, structured learning environment.
+Students who need specialized tutoring in reading can visit our R.T.I.
 (Response to Intervention) teachers for a brief time during the day.
-Our class sizes range from 16 to 18 students per class.We have approximately 500 students in our school.
+Our class sizes range from 18 to 20 students per class.We have approximately 600 students in our school.
 Every day, each K-2 class goes to one of the special area classes: S.T.E.A.M. (science, technology, engineering, arts, and math), library, music, or physical education, for 45 minutes.
 A guidance counselor is available to consult with individual and groups of students and families.
 First and second grade students get technology training with our mobile laptop computer labs.
 Students in Kindergarten, first and second grade have four laptops that stay in each classroom; CDC classrooms have four permanent desktop computers in each classroom.
-A before and after school program is also offered on every school day called Kids Club.
+A before and after school program is offered on every school day called Kids Club.
 Students who participate in Kids Club get organized play time, help with homework, and a healthy snack.